spotlightpa/poor-richard/content/news/2022-01-28-SPLMAPONE.md

 <div class="flourish-embed flourish-map" data-src="visualisation/8549943"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-## The Khalif Ali, et al. Map
+## The Khalif Ali map

 This map was drawn by a group of citizens connected with good-government groups such as the League of Women Voters PA, Common Cause PA, and Fair Districts PA.
-They based their map on the Governor’s plan, but made modifications to communities of interest in Pittsburgh, Philadelphia, and Harrisburg.
+They based their map on the governor’s plan, but made modifications to communities of interest in Pittsburgh, Philadelphia, and Harrisburg.

 Notably, this map is the only one drawn using data that reallocates incarcerated people to their last known home address rather than the facility where they are incarcerated, mirroring a decision made in the legislative redistricting process.